rachfop/draft-md-book/src/home/getting_started/use_a_platform.md

 # Use a platform

-Developers use Score to deploy their applications to their Internal Developer Platform.
+Developers use Score a workload specification, to deploy their applications to their Internal Developer Platform.
 The Humanitec Platform Orchestrator then takes care of the rest.

 ## Why use an Internal Developer Platform?